genereese/togo/README.md

+#### Togo 2.x Changes

+There were many syntax changes to allow for flagging of files via the command line as well as some database changes.
+Any project created with Togo 1.x will need to have its project database updated using 'togo file database --init'.
+Unfortunately, you will also need to re-flag your project files and set your excludes, etc. again.

 If you have any questions, problems, suggestions, or just plain like the software, please email me at gene.reese@xirsix.com to let me know; I base how much work I put in on my projects off how many people find them useful.

 If you find Togo useful, please also consider upvoting my post at StackOverflow to spread the word about it: